Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 Note: `go.mod` and `go.sum` files are auto-generated.

 Import the downloaded packages and some in-built Go packages we require to build the todo app backend.
 VS Code will import other in-built Go packages we are yet to import while building the endpoints.
-If the package is not available, the linter will prompt you to download it.
+If the package is unavailable, the linter will prompt you to download it.

 ```go
 package main